-September 26th.
-The summer session in the Female Academy has this day terminated.
-In reviewing my conduct during the session, I find I have the most abundant cause for the deepest humiliation and abasement of soul; and I desire now to take some low place at the foot of my Jesus, and fing my arms around his blood-stained cross.
-O, my dying Christ, thou art my hope, my joy, my that are bound; to proclaim the acceptable year of the Lord.
+October 12th.
+In the prospect of my being licensed in the coming week, I have set apart this day by fasting and prayer, to draw near unto the Lord.
+I am now about to go forth to preach the everlasting gospel to poor, perishing sinners-to proclaim liberty to the captive, and the opening of the prison to those that are bound-to proclaim the acceptable year of the Lord.
 O, may I go forth in the strength of the mighty One of Jacob, and lift my banner in the name of the Captain of my salvation!
 I know that my duties will be arduous, and I am sensible that I am not sufficient for these things; but I know in whom I trust; it is not in myself, it is not in any arm of flesh-it is in the living God, the merciful and covenant-keeping God, who has been pleased to say, "My grace is sufficient for thee; my strength shall be made perfect in weakness."
 To thee, O my God, do I commit myself, and again would I solemnly renew the dedication of myself and my all to thy service.
 O condescend to accept the unworthy offering, and lay me out for thy glory.
 I ask not to be rich in silver and gold, and to be admired and caressed; I ask to be rich in faith and good works, and to be blessed and owned in my labours of love.
 I ask not to be exempted from grievous trials and persecutions, but I ask grace to glorify thee in the hour of trial; grace to be useful, grace to be triumphant in death, and grace to reach, at length, the Mount Zion above, where I may for ever sing the triumphs of my dearest Lord.
 To thee, O my God, do I now commit my way; be pleased to direct my paths, for the Redeemer's sake.
 Amen.